 You’ve got to know who your ads are targeted at.
 Insight into your audience directs the message, landing page content, and targeting of your ad.
 Your PPC landing pages and ads will look very different if they target the CFO vs the CMO.

-Echoing the above “request a demo” scenario, certain viewers may not have the authority within their organisation to request a demo.
-These users could be collecting sources to present a list of eligible choices for decision-making by the management team.
+Echoing the above “request a demo” scenario, specific viewers may not have the authority within their organization to request a demo.
+These users could collect sources to present a list of eligible choices for management team decision-making.
 It’s important to remember this when designing your paid search landing pages.

 4. What are you trying to promote?